 What is the importance of branding?

-Good branding presentation also encourages new customers to purchase goods or services merely due to its reputation.
-Likewise, quality branding will increase trust and belief in the brand through things like having trustworthy names and celebrities associated with the brand.
+Good branding presentation encourages new customers to purchase goods or services merely due to its reputation.
+Likewise, quality branding will increase trust and belief in the brand through trustworthy names and celebrities associated with the brand.

 Why is brand consistency important?